From: $25.00 for 1 year

 Lesson 5: Parts of Speech (Nouns, Adjectives and Verbs)

-– Understanding there are different types of words and their definitions
+- Understanding the different types of words and their definitions

 - Building sentences using different parts of speech